cmosig/sentle/README.md

 #### My dask graph is too big, what do I do?
 Increase the `processing_spatial_chunk_size` from `4000` to something higher in the `process` function.
 This will increase spatial chunk sizes, but will also increase worker memory requirements.

+### When is the dask cluster setup?

+Every time you start a python kernel and run `sentle.process`, a new dask cluster is setup.
+When you run `sentle.process` again, the old cluster is used.
+If you want to start a new cluster, you need to restart the kernel.

 ## Contributing

 Please submit issues or pull requests if you feel like something is missing or